ues-io/uesio/docs/redux/README.md

 }
 ```

 Refrain using `async` function when the resolved promise is **not used** in its body.
-See the above example.
+See the snippet below.

 ```diff
 - <button onClick={async (): Promise<void> => {